NSTP

 Application information:

-The UofT deadline for students to submit an application is November 3rd, 2024. (links will be made available in October 2024, please check back then)
+The UofT deadline for students to submit an application will be November 3, 2025

-As of this date, students and faculty must complete the forms and must also electronically sign the online versions of the reports and applications.
-This is a new internal deadline so that we have time to review the applications before the hard deadline from NSTP on November 10 when the website locks and no further edits can be made.
-If any applications are incomplete or have insufficient details, they will be removed from the overall UofT submission package.
+As of this date, students and faculty must complete and submit the forms.
+This is an internal UofT deadline so that we have time to review the applications before the hard deadline from NSTP, which will be a week later when the website locks and no further edits can be made.
+If any applications are incomplete, have insufficient details, or are submitted after the internal deadline, they will be removed from the overall UofT submission package.

 PLEASE start the online application and report process well in advance.
-There are always technical hiccups, formatting issues, and other problems which need time to work through.
+There may be technical hiccups, formatting issues, and other problems which need time to work through.

 Application and Report Content: